 Travel Time: 40 minutes

-While the waterfall is beautiful, I’d recommend taking a hike if you have the time and are physically capable of it.
+While the waterfall is beautiful to look at, I’d recommend taking a hike if you have the time and are physically capable of it.

-The Oneonta Gorge Trail will take you behind Ponytail Fall, and then loop around Oneonta Gorge.
-This trail is about fives miles long and gains 1,600 feet (note – as of September 2020, this trail is currently closed).
+The Oneonta Gorge Trail will take you behind Ponytail Fall and then loop around Oneonta Gorge.
+This trail is about five miles long and gains 1,600 feet.
 This is a great day trip from Portland to take when you want to be outdoors.